devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

 ## Best practices

-This resource allows you to configure any attribute on a host, however, we recommend to manually create a host template that contains shared settings for the hosts, and then use the host resource to create your hosts and set host specific attributes.
+This resource allows you to configure any attribute on a host, however, we recommend to manually create a host template that contains common settings for the hosts, and then use the host resource to create your hosts and set host specific attributes.

 ## Example